Published on:

 Depo-Provera Lawsuit: What You Need to Know in 2025

-If you or a loved one have taken Depo-Provera and developed a brain tumor, you may be eligible to file a Depo-Provera lawsuit.
-These lawsuits allege that Pfizer failed to warn about the risk of intracranial meningiomas, a serious brain tumor linked to the long-term use of Depo-Provera birth control injections.
+If you or a loved one has taken Depo-Provera and developed a brain tumor, you may be eligible to file a Depo-Provera lawsuit.
+These lawsuits allege that Pfizer failed to warn about the risk of intracranial meningiomas, a severe brain tumor linked to the long-term use of Depo-Provera birth control injections.
 As more women come forward, a Depo-Provera class action lawsuit is taking shape, and claims are being consolidated into MDL-3140 in the Northern District of Florida.

 This page will discuss the Depo Provera brain tumor lawsuits and what you need to know if you have a potential case.
 Here’s everything you need to know about the Depo-Provera lawsuit, how to join, potential settlement amounts, and what comes next.

-The Latest Depo-Provera Lawsuit Update
+The Latest Depo-Provera Lawsuit Updates

 February 16, 2025